markkerry/markkerry-hugo/content/posts/2022/04/ansible-part-2/index.md

 ![balancer-manager](images/balancer-manager.png)

-## Next Post
+That concludes this post.
 In the next post in the series I will go over variables, debugging playbooks and Ansible Vault.